GregoryToniolo/cgglib/README.md

 ## Installation

 Simply clone the github repo and copy the header file to your project directory.
-Note: there are no external dependencies needed;only a c99 capable compiler is required.
+Note: there are no external dependencies needed.
+Only a c99 capable compiler is required.

 ```bash
     git clone https://github.com/GregoryToniolo/cgglib